mlwelles/BeaconScanner/README.md

 ![Alt text](ScreenShot.png)

-One oversight when apple introduced iBeacons in iOS was a lack of API support for OSX.
-Because of this, developing and testing for iBeacons has generally required using an iOS device.
-This application allows doing so with on desktop, and the source code provides a means to add iBeacon support any other OSX project, as well.
+A notible absense when apple added iBeacon support to iOS was a lack of an API and client utilities for OSX.
+This application attempts to remedy this, allowing beacon scanning on the desktop, and the source framework provides a means to add iBeacon support any other OSX project.

 ###Installing